Spend the day exploring North Grenville, Kemptville and several charming hamlets, by following the Muskoka Chair Tour.

 With the help of local artists and community groups, each chair has been painted or designed to reflect its community.
 Many are affixed with QR codes with links to the #LoveNG business directory and web page.

-We invite you to bike or drive as you follow the trail to visit each of the five chairs, learn a little more about North Grenville (Kemptville and the hamlets), and support the local businesses closeby.
+We invite you to bike or drive as you follow the trail to visit each of the five chairs, learn a little more about North Grenville (Kemptville and the hamlets), and support the local businesses nearby.

 Stop 1: The Giving Garden in Kemptville